OctopusDeploy/blog/blog/2021-02/multi-tenancy-release-management/index.md

 - Every customer gets the "core" product consisting of the Database, the Web API, and Web UI.
 - Every customer gets a **Staging** and **Production** environment.
 The **Staging** environment allows their engineers to test any changes before being deployed to **Production**.
-- Customers can purchase the Scheduling Service, Single Sign-On app, and Data Conversion at an additional cost.
+- Customers can purchase the scheduling service, single sign-on app, and data conversion at an additional cost.
 - Customers can pay extra for earlier access to changes deployed in the **Test** environment.
-- Certain Customers must give their consent before a release deployment to the **Production** environment.
+- Certain customers must give their consent before a release deployment to the **Production** environment.
 - Purchasing a module requires a redeployment of the core components, configuration files need to be updated, and the services need to be recycled to pick up the new functionality.
 - Customers want downtime kept to a minimum.

 In a nutshell, while we wish everything were simple, the real-world is messy.

-With that all in mind, let's meet our sample customers.
+With that all in mind, let's meet our sample customers:

-Coke = All Pets
-Ford = Pet Life
-Nike = Pet World
-Starbucks = Dogs Only

-- **Internal**: this is an internal test customer used by everyone to test changes.
+- **Internal**: This is an internal test customer used by everyone to test changes.
 This customer exists across all four environments, **Development**, **Test**, **Staging**, and **Production**.
-- **All Pets**: this customer has paid for all the extra components plus access to preview releases in the **Test** environment.
+- **All Pets**: This customer has paid for all the extra components plus access to preview releases in the **Test** environment.
-- **Pet Life**: the bare-bones customer only has the four "core" components in the **Staging** and **Production** environments.
+- **Pet Life**: The bare-bones customer only has the four "core" components in the **Staging** and **Production** environments.
-- **Pet World**: they have purchased the scheduling service and single sign-on app for use in the **Staging** and **Production** environments.
+- **Pet World**: This customer has purchased the scheduling service and single sign-on app for use in the **Staging** and **Production** environments.
-- **Dogs Only**: they have purchased the scheduling service and data conversion service for use in the **Staging** and **Production** environments.
+- **Dogs Only**: This customer has purchased the scheduling service and data conversion service for use in the **Staging** and **Production** environments.

-## Multi-Tenancy and the Deploy Child Octopus Deploy Project Step Template
+## Multi-Tenancy and the Deploy Child Octopus Deploy Project step template

 I've worked with customers who went the route of a single massive project to handle everything.
-It deployed the software in one go, but outage windows had to be quite large because unchanged components were redeployed.
-That often leads to the question, "how do I skip steps where the package hasn't changed?"
-The concern with that approach is very rarely a web deployment "just" pushing out a server package.
+It deployed the software in one go, but outage windows were quite large because unchanged components were redeployed.

+That often lead to the question, "How do I skip steps where the package hasn't changed?"

+The concern with that approach is that a web deployment rarely "just" pushes out a server package.
 Additional steps are needed to configure items such as branding or running integration tests.

-What is needed is each component in Octopus Deploy is assigned a unique project.
+Each component in Octopus Deploy needs to be assigned to a unique project.
 A parent project will handle the orchestration.
 Up until this point, there hasn't been a step to solve several use cases seen in the real-world.

 - Minimize downtime by only deploying what has changed.
 - Minimize build time by only building what has changed.